Read the Most Recent Edition

 Founded in 1967 by Dr. Ian Stevenson, the Division of Perceptual Studies (DOPS) at the University of Virginia is a research group devoted to the rigorous evaluation of empirical evidence for extraordinary human experiences and capacities.

 The primary focus of DOPS is investigating the mind’s relationship to the body and the possibility of consciousness surviving physical death.
 In general, this process involves studying phenomena that challenge mainstream scientific paradigms regarding the nature of human consciousness.

-It is our hope that other opened-minded scientists will join us in taking on new challenges into the serious study of the nature of consciousness and its interaction with the physical world.
+DOPS also studies the impact of these experiences on people, explores the implications for scientific theory, and disseminates this information broadly to both the public and scientific communities.
+It is our hope that other scientists join in addressing the serious study of the nature of consciousness and its interaction with the physical world.

 The staff of the Division welcomes information about unusual or anomalous experiences that appear to challenge normal explanations.